heig-vd-dai-course/heig-vd-dai-course/11-smtp-and-telnet/COURSE_MATERIAL.md

 ## Objectives

-In this chapter, you will have a refresh about networking and learn about the SMTP protocol.
+In this chapter, you will have a refresh about networking and learn about the different electronic messaging protocols with a focus on the SMTP protocol.
 You will also learn how to use the Telnet protocol to send an email to an SMTP server.

 ## A quick reminder about networking

+### The Internet Protocol (IP)

 Each computer connected to the Internet has an
 [IP (Internet Protocol) address](https://en.wikipedia.org/wiki/IP_address).
 This